howonlee/mertonon/docs/roadmap.md

 Also look at small tasks roadmap

 - Gantt essay, sponsor newsletters
-- More FE gens and FE tests
+- FE gens and FE tests
 - Back button
 - EE plugin making - dynamic loading? not doing dynamic loading? doing funky stuff? some registry or something?
 - Auditing.
 Not, like, doing auditing, but having stuff for audit to look at and go "mm-hmm" or "wtf" at.
 With semantic contingency for having the momentum implementations in there, and undo / soft delete semantics.
 Do it at query layer somehow?
 Need some sop for CE stuff too